-Most women have some degree of asymmetry between breasts, and this usually remains after surgery to a certain degree.
+Most women have some degree of asymmetry between breasts although significant asymmetry can usually be improved.

 A breast that has an underlying implant may not always feel like a normal breast, especially in women with a slim frame who had smaller breasts with little breast tissue before their procedure.

 There is usually a temporary difference in skin and nipple sensation following breast augmentation although it often returns to normal within a few months.

 Whilst implants do of course enhance any breast, it is not always possible to create a cleavage with breast augmentation.
 This will be explained by your surgeon.
 The weight of the implant may also influence the age-related changes that occur with natural breasts.

 Breast augmentation always leaves a scar where the incision was made but is as minimal and discreet as possible.
 Although the scars will settle in around a year, their appearance varies according to the individual and how well they heal.

 Should you have any concerns after your surgery, your surgeon will provide comprehensive aftercare to quell and resolve any issues that may occur.